Nicola Rose: From Puppeteer to Filmmaker

-Nicola Rose McEldowney is a film director and writer who also works as a freelance editor and producer.
-She lives in New York City, having received her Bachelor’s degree in French Language and Literature from Columbia University.
-Nicola Rose also spent a semester abroad in Paris, France, where she studied puppetry.
-After graduating from Columbia in 2011, she returned to Paris to attend the Université Sorbonne-Nouvelle, where she received her Master’s degree in Theatrical Studies.
+Nicola Rose majored in French Language and Literature at Columbia University.
+She also spent a semester abroad in Paris, France, where she studied puppetry.
+After graduating with a Bachelor’s degree from Columbia in 2011, she returned to Paris to attend the Université Sorbonne-Nouvelle, where she received her Master’s degree in Theatrical Studies.

 Nicola Rose says that studying in France — a place she had romanticized for much of her youth — was the single most important decision she ever made in her life.
-“The French language, culture and attitude about things — they’ve all kind of been lodged in my memory ever since,” McEldowney told Medium.
-“They find their way into all of my work.”
+“The French language, culture and attitude about things — they’ve all kind of been lodged in my memory ever since,” she told Medium.
+“They find their way into all of my work… France is in everything I do.”

 Bilingual in English and French, Nicola Rose has translated scripts for the Walt Disney Company and other children’s media.
 Translating French texts and immersing herself in Parisian film culture honed her sensitivity to language, subtext, and the playful narrative devices of the French New Wave.

-McEldowney, who now simply goes by the stage name Nicola Rose, got her start in the world of performance as a theater actor and professional puppeteer.
+Nicola Rose got her own start in the entertainment industry as a theater actor and professional puppeteer.
 She performed puppet shows for children from preschool to adolescence.
 This taught her how to tell stories through precise movement and gave her a visceral sense of timing, character embodiment, and visual staging.

 Homeschool Background